intuitive-robots/FA-ProDMP/README.md

 - MP_PyTorch (preferably using the submodule provided)
     - matplotlib

-It should be used with Python 3.9.0.
+We recommend usage of Python 3.9.0.
 A conda configuration is provided in `conda_env.yml`.

 ## Citation